dmitry-lt/spring-rabbitmq/README.md

 At startup, producer sends a message saying that it started

 #### Notes
-For demo purposes, producer creates topic exchange, queue and binding between them.
+For demo purposes, there are certain limitations:
+* Producer creates topic exchange, queue and binding between them.
 In a real world application this logic can be decoupled from producer
+* Producer won't start if RabbitMQ is not started